Balmain

 Balmain demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Balmain's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 59.7% have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
+Balmain's residents aged 15+ have a notably high educational attainment, with 59.7% holding university qualifications.
+This is considerably higher than the national average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are the most common at 36.1%, followed by postgraduate qualifications (18.8%) and graduate diplomas (4.8%).
 Vocational pathways account for 19.3% of qualifications, with advanced diplomas at 9.9% and certificates at 9.4%.

-Educational participation is high, with 26.6% of residents currently enrolled in formal education.
+Educational participation is high in Balmain, with 26.6% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 6.4% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education